 This Base Prospectus does not constitute an offer to sell or the solicitation of an offer to buy any Covered Bonds in any jurisdiction to any person to whom it is unlawful to make the offer or solicitation in such jurisdiction.
 The distribution of this Base Prospectus and any Final Terms and the offering, sale and delivery of Covered Bonds may be restricted by law in certain jurisdictions.
-The Issuer, the CBC, the Originators, the Arranger, the Dealer(s) and the Trustee do not represent that this Base Prospectus or any Final Terms may be lawfully distributed, or that any Covered Bonds may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available thereunder, or assume any responsibility for facilitating any such distribution or offering.
-In particular, no action has been taken by the Issuer, the CBC, the Originators, the Arranger, the Dealer(s) or the Trustee which would permit a public offering of any Covered Bonds or distribution of this Base Prospectus or any Final Terms in any jurisdiction where action for that purpose is required.
+The Issuer, the CBC, the Originators, the Arranger, each Dealer and the Trustee do not represent that this Base Prospectus or any Final Terms may be lawfully distributed, or that any Covered Bonds may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available thereunder, or assume any responsibility for facilitating any such distribution or offering.
+In particular, no action has been taken by the Issuer, the CBC, the Originators, the Arranger, any Dealer or the Trustee which would permit a public offering of any Covered Bonds or distribution of this Base Prospectus or any Final Terms in any jurisdiction where action for that purpose is required.
 Accordingly, no Covered Bonds may be offered or sold, directly or indirectly, and neither this Base Prospectus nor any Final Terms nor any advertisement or other offering material may be distributed or published in any jurisdiction, except under circumstances that will result in compliance with any applicable laws and regulations.
 Persons into whose possession this Base Prospectus, any Final Terms or any Covered Bonds may come must inform themselves about, and observe, any such restrictions on the distribution of this Base Prospectus and any Final Terms and the offering and sale of Covered Bonds.
 In particular, there are selling restrictions in relation to the United States, the European Economic Area (including the Netherlands, the United Kingdom, France, Italy and Luxembourg) and Japan and other restrictions as may apply, see Section 1.5 Subscription and Sale below.

-The Covered Bonds and the Guarantee (as defined under Section 1.3 Terms and Conditions of Covered Bonds below) from the CBC have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") or with any securities regulatory authority of any state or other jurisdiction of the United States.
+The Covered Bonds and the Guarantee (as defined under Section 1.3 Terms and Conditions of Covered Bonds below) from the CBC have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States.
 Bearer Covered Bonds for U.S. federal income tax purposes are subject to U.S. tax law requirements.
 Subject to certain exceptions, the Covered Bonds may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons.
-Covered Bonds may be distributed (i) outside the United Stated to persons other than U.S. persons or (ii) within the United Stated to "qualified institutional buyers" within the meaning of, and in reliance on, Rule 144A under the Securities Act or another available exemption from, or in a transaction not subject to, the registration requirements of the Securities Act, see Section 1.5 Subscription and Sale below for more information.
+Covered Bonds may be distributed outside the United Stated to persons other than U.S. persons or another available exemption from, or in a transaction not subject to, the registration requirements of the Securities Act, see Section 1.5 Subscription and Sale below for more information.